My Journey Through Cambodia’s Depressing Past

 I’d arrived in Phnom Penh only a day before, and I was already inside the infamous site of S-21 Tuol Sleng Jail.
 The place had some appeal, after all, the S-21 of Phnom Penh is the reason why so many tourists come to Cambodia, in the first place.

 After struggling with the thoughts and studying different faces for a few long minutes, as I grabbed myself again, I realised that the man standing next to me was also still there.
 He wouldn’t budge but only blink his forever-moist eyes.
 Looking at him I realised that I knew very little beyond the fact that S-21 was Khmer Rouge’s one of last strongholds, leaving thousands of people tortured, murdered and much more homeless and mentally bruised, during the four-year-long massacre that began in 1975.
-I knew nothing much about those four year massacre period either.
-As I ought to learn more, I went back to my hostel, took out a book that someone gave me in Siem Reap.
+I knew nothing much about those four-year massacre periods either.
+As I wanted to learn more, I went back to my hostel, and took out a book that someone gave me in Siem Reap.

 Children of Cambodia’s Killing Fields (1997) – as the title reads – is a sad yet powerful reminder of what happened to those who survived genocides as children.